-People undergo hip replacement surgery because they believe it will improve the quality of their lives.
-But what if a medical device does the opposite?
-What if it causes irreparable harm instead of alleviating suffering?
-That’s what happened with the Encore Hip Replacement.
+Hip replacement surgery is supposed to relieve joint pain, increase mobility, and improve the quality of a patient’s life—but what if a medical device does the opposite?
+What if it causes irreparable harm instead of correcting a problem?
+Unfortunately, that’s exactly what happened with the Encore hip replacement.

-Instead of helping patients, the defective Encore metal-on-metal hip implant has caused severe injuries, resulting in chronic pain and long-lasting medical problems.
-As a result, many people around the country have filed hip replacement lawsuits against the manufacturer, alleging that the company put profits ahead of patient welfare.
+Instead of helping patients, the defective Encore metal-on-metal hip implant has caused severe injuries, resulting in chronic pain, lasting health problems, and further medical expenses.
+Unsurprisingly, many have filed an Encore medical hip replacement lawsuit against the manufacturer, alleging that the company put profits ahead of patient welfare.

 Over time, metal debris buildup around the joint and in the bloodstream can lead to a number of serious side effects, such as:

-The Food and Drug Administration (FDA) approved the Encore Hip Replacement in 2013 as part of its “grandfather” provisions, which allow for less rigorous inspection standards for new devices that bear some similarities to existing products.
+The Food and Drug Administration (FDA) approved the Encore Hip Replacement in 2013 as part of its “grandfather” provisions, which loosened inspection standards for new devices that were similar to existing products.
 Essentially, the government fast-tracked the approval process.

 That decision was a mistake.
 It ignored fundamental differences between the Encore Hip Implant and other “similar” products, the most important of which was the increased use of metal on metal.
-In light of recent evidence, the FDA has backtracked and issued warnings about possible complications related to the hip implant.
+Now that there is more evidence showing the danger of metal-on-metal articulation, the FDA has backtracked and issued warnings about possible complications.

-The responsibility for the medical device defect lies with Encore Medical, a manufacturer that’s now owned by DJO Orthopedics.
-By failing to conduct a thorough study of the metal hip implant, and by refusing to warn patients of the risks, the company knowingly put ordinary people in danger.
-This callous disregard for the health and safety of patients led to preventable injuries and unnecessary suffering.
+This was not necessarily the FDA’s fault, however.
+Encore Medical, a manufacturer that’s now owned by DJO Orthopedics, failed to conduct a thorough safety study on the device.
+They then refused to warn patients of the risks, knowingly putting innocent people in danger.
+This callous disregard for patients’ health and safety led to preventable injuries and unnecessary suffering.